peer-open-source/xara-docs/source/user/manual/model/elements/Truss.rst

 Examples
 --------

-Create a truss element with tag 1 added between nodes 2 and 4 with area 5.5 that uses material 9.
+Create a truss element with tag 1 added between nodes 2 and 4 with area 5.5 that uses material 1.
+In the first two variants, a :ref:`Truss <TrussSection>` section is defined.

 .. tabs::